akforceda/Sorting-algorithms/README.md

 # Sorting-algorithms

-This project is a demonstration of the different sorting algorithms implemented in Java.
+This project is a simple demonstration of the different sorting algorithms implemented in Java.

 Tip 1:
 To Comapare the time complexities please uncomment the following 3 lines from the sort method of every program: